Skip to content

 The role of shellfish in the Iron Age will be among the subjects covered in a Stromness Museum talk by PhD candidate Holly Young next Thursday.

-by Sigurd TowrieMonday, November 7, 2022 (7:50am)Monday, November 7, 2022 (7:51am)
+By Sigurd TowrieMonday, November 7, 2022 (7:50am)Monday, November 7, 2022 (7:51am)

 Continue Reading

-Post-excavation Seminar Zooarchaeology
+Post-excavation Seminar Video Zooarchaeology

 Video : domestic mammal biometry in the North Atlantic region